 - Remove pre-installed mounting hardware from the ends of each screed section (blade connector).
 This hardware will be used for the attachment of the blade connector. - 2.
-Screw jam nuts onto top pipe as shown in Figure 16.
-Hand thread the top pipe turnbuckle about 3 turns onto the top pipe of the mating truss section. - 3.
+Screw jam nuts onto the top pipe as shown in Figure 15.
+Hand thread the top pipe flange-coupler about 3 turns onto the top pipe of the mating truss section. - 3.
 Be sure to connect the drive shafts of each truss section by means of a drive shaft coupler.
-Reference eccentric shaft section in this manual. - 4.
-Reinstall blade connector mounting hardware and torque all bolts to 70 ft.-lbs.
-(95 N·m). - Pull each screed section together until top the turnuckle connects at the top pipe.
-Each section is marked with an "L" for left-hand thread and an "R" for right-hand thread. - To prevent cross-threading, start the turnbuckle by hand. - 7.
-While tightening the turnbuckle, the sections will pull together.
-As the sections come together, turn the turnbuckle only enough to make sure that the 2 screed blades in front and the bull float blade just make light contact order of
+Reference the eccentric shaft section in this manual. - 4.
+Reinstall blade connector mounting hardware and torque all bolts to 70 ft.-lb.
+(95 N·m). - Pull each screed section together until the top flange-coupler connects at the top pipe.
+Each section is marked with an "L" for left-hand thread and an "R" for right-hand thread. - To prevent cross-threading, start the flange-coupler by hand. - 7.
+While tightening the flange-coupler, the sections will pull together.
+As the sections come together, turn the flange-coupler only enough to make sure that the two screed blades in front and the bull float blade just make light contact.